marmarelis/rolling-quantiles/README.md

 ## Installation

+If you are running MacOS with Python 3.8+, execute the following:

+`pip install rolling-quantiles`

 I plan on uploading binaries for most common platforms to the Python Package Index---that holds `pip`'s packages---soon.
 Until then, building the package from source should be straightforward.

 ### Building from Source